MichaelELeonard/JavaScript-Challenge/README.md

 ## Data

-A D3 library was used to read in [samples.json]( https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json)
+A D3 library was used to read in data from [samples.json]( https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json)

 # Dashboard Visualization Components